Corionis/ELS/mock/scripts/README.md

 *Note:* These are also an excellent example of the various ways ELS can be executed.

-ELS is composed of several different capabilties:
+ELS is composed of several different capabilities:

  * Stand-alone back-up tool - the original
- * Networked back-up tool
+ * Network back-up tool, LAN or Internet
  * Built-in SFTP
  * Built-in STTY
  * Built-in interactive terminals